In Canada, there are different types of post-secondary schools:

 - National Association of Career Colleges

-Once you find a post-secondary program that interests you, the next step is to apply for admission.
+Once you find a post-secondary program that interests you, you can apply for admission.
 Get information about what you need to apply from the university, college or institute that has the program you want to take.
 The CICIC also has general information about admissions.

 You will need to meet the admission requirements for any school you apply to.
 For programs with limited spaces, you may need to exceed the requirements.
 Make sure to research programs and the application process well in advance of the application deadlines.